 Aside from an impressively receding hairline, the classic taper is one of the most versatile haircuts for the short hair look.
 With the classic taper, you can give a side part, verge on the quiff, and it truly walks the fine line between a casual Friday afternoon 18 and the first and hopefully not last Skulls’ meeting.
 The taper starts from the crown of the head and works its way down the side, the length varies per presenter, and as long as the top is left at a staggering 2 inches, your classic cut is tapered.
 Similar to other short hair-oriented cuts, the classic taper doesn’t require much attention but when you give it a quick comb or even finger-run through, watch out world we got a true showstopper on our hands.

 Trust the barber, trust the shears because the scissor cut is seriously sharp … looking.
 And would you guess it’s cut solely with scissors except maybe for some fine lines or cleaning up your neck with an electric trimmer?
-It’s short in the back, up and around the ears and up top, it’s a clippity clip here and a snippety snip there.
+It’s short in the back, up and around the ears, and up top, it’s a clippety-clip here and a snippety-snip there.
 It contours to the head better than a buzz and when the wind starts blowing the hair naturally spiking on the top half is an homage to the fine arts.
 If your barber is a true barber, he/she will have mastered the cut and this look may be one you don’t leave in favor of an advertised $7 haircut.

-Similar to the buzz, this cut is all electric.
-Choose a length you feel comfortable with, but a #4 is where you should set the clippers.
+Similar to the buzz, this cut is all-electric.
+Choose a length you feel comfortable with, but a No. 4 is likely where you should set the clippers.
 The butch cut is a solid no-fuss look that still presents itself as looking put together.
 The length of the hair is the same all the way around and is great for guys whose unfortunate DNA is beginning to set in.
 Its popularity has been growing over the years as it’s favored by a majority of athletes looking to streamline their performance or avoid helmet hair.
-So during next year’s draft while you’re waiting for your name to be called, the butch cut will simultaneously be game ready and keep you calm and collected as the anxiety sets in.